 disagreeable thing, has arisen in me: And all that is constructed, conditioned,

-coarse and dependently co-arisen!
-But this is peaceful, this is exquisite, namely
+coarse, and dependently co-arisen!
+But this is peaceful,

 Instantly, that arisen agreeable or disagreeable thing ceases, and

 takes its stance...

 Just as a man with good eyes, having closed them, might

 open them; or when open, might close them,